georgebarwood/RustWeb/README.md

 Database replication
 ====================

-Start Rustweb in the directory (folder) specifying -rer and -login options.
+Start Rustweb in the directory (folder) where you want the replicated database stored, specifying the  -rep option

 For example: